vizo/objectory/README.md

 **Objectory** is a library that provide typed, checked environment to model, save and query data persisted on MongoDb.
 Sample blog application is in **example\blog.dart**.
 There are also some tests in directory **test**

+This is dynamic branch, using noSuchMethod to map json maps to objects.